zueai/mcp-manager/README.md

 # MCP Manager for Claude Desktop

-A simple web GUI to manage Model Context Protocol (MCP) servers for the Claude Desktop application easily.
-This application allows you to easily configure, install, and manage various MCP servers that extend Claude's capabilities.
+A simple web GUI to manage Model Context Protocol (MCP) servers for the Claude Desktop app on MacOS easily.
+Just follow the instructions and paste a few commands to give your Claude app instant superpowers.

 ![MCP Manager for Claude Desktop](https://assets.zue.ai/mcp-manager-hero.png)